 In the UK we are governed by authorisations laid down by the Environment Agency (EA) in England and Wales or by the Scottish Environmental Protection Agency (SEPA) in Scotland.
 We monitor compliance with these authorisations internally and externally by the Environment Agencies themselves.

 In parallel, we apply the principles of Environmental Impact Assessments, Best Practicable Environmental Option, Best Available Techniques Not Entailing Excessive Cost and Best Practicable Means to minimise the impact of our operations on the environment.
-Also, our sites in the UK have environmental management systems that are independently certified to the international ISO 14001 standard.
-And a number of our reactor sites have been assessed using the international environmental rating system IERS, run by Det Norske Veritas (DNV).
+Our sites in the UK also have environmental management systems that are independently certified to the international ISO 14001 standard, and a number of our reactor sites have been assessed using the international environmental rating system IERS, run by Det Norske Veritas (DNV).

 A Quality Business